ksonod/scientific_works/convnet_for_pg-frog/readme.md

 - In the callbacks, I added ReduceLROnPlateau, but maybe this is not necessary because it does not make significant improvement.

 # Future improvement
-- It is possible to include higher-order chirp parameters.
+- Including higher-order chirp parameters.
+- Checking the robustness against random noise.
+- Shortening the simulation time for generating PG-FROG traces.